 7. Don't Take Naps Throughout The Day

-People with insomnia are drowsy throughout the day as a result of their poor nighttime sleep, which typically leads to daytime napping.
+People with insomnia are drowsy throughout the day due to their poor nighttime sleep, which typically leads to daytime napping.
 While short-duration naps have been related to increased alertness and well-being, perspectives on the impact of napping on nocturnal sleep are divided.

-According to a 1996 research, older persons who napped regularly had worse nocturnal sleep quality, more depressed symptoms, and less physical activity.
+According to 1996 research, older persons who napped regularly had worse nocturnal sleep quality, more depressive symptoms, and less physical activity.
 They were also more likely to be overweight than individuals who did not take naps often.

 8. Keep Track Of What You Eat And When You Consume It

-High-fat meals, on the other hand, may encourage deeper and more peaceful sleep.
-In fact, numerous older and recent studies have shown that a high-carb/low-fat diet reduces sleep quality when compared to a low-carb/high-fat diet.
+On the other hand, high-fat meals may encourage deeper and more peaceful sleep.
+Numerous older and recent studies have shown that a high-carb/low-fat diet reduces sleep quality when compared to a low-carb/high-fat diet.

-This was true in cases when the high-carb/low-fat and low-carb/high-fat diets both had the same number of calories.
+This was true when the high-carb/low-fat and low-carb/high-fat diets had the same number of calories.
 If you insist on eating a high-carb meal for the evening, do it at least 4 hours before bedtime to provide time for digestion.

 9. Relax By Listening To Soothing Music

 The term “sleep onset” refers to this variable.
-Buddhist music is composed of various Buddhist chants and is used to facilitate meditation.
+Buddhist music is composed of various Buddhist chants and facilitates meditation.

 Another 50-person research found that individuals who listened to calming music for 45 minutes before night slept more restfully and deeply than those who did not.
 Finally, if you don't have access to peaceful music, filtering out any noise may help you fall asleep sooner and sleep more soundly.